Jost60/SPW-Lysimeter/ReadMe.md

 # SPW Lysimeter Analysis

-This repository contains the R scripts and documentation used to analyse the lysimeter data for the publication:
+This repository contains the R scripts and documentation used to analyses the lysimeter data for the publication:

 **Impacts of groundwater level management on geochemical processes at an agricultural site with shallow groundwater**